Centralized Monitoring using Excel and R

 The Dashboard worksheet of the RI Calculator displays all your site-specific KRI relative values and signals sites which have KRI metrics falling outside of their respective threshold values.
 The wholistic perspective of all your sites KRI distributions and histories allows to determine the overall risk of your study as it progresses.
 The Dashboard also has a function to highlight sites of interest for focused, in-depth analysis.

 Key Risk Indicators Metrics and Statistics

 The Metrics worksheet of the RI Calculator provides statistics computed from the data imported into the workbook.
 It namely displays current calculated Risk indicators metrics and their periodic variation along with manually entered limits to compare the risk metrics against and trigger risk signals.
 The statistic including the means and standard deviations are displayed next to the limits for a quick statistical evaluation of set limits.
 The cumulative probability P[X≤xi], that a randomly observed value will be less than or equal to a calculated risk metric, is also calculated for each individual site’s risk metrics to help evaluate outliers.

 Optimizing Site Visits with RBM

-KRI metrics histories displays how risk progresses during your study and allows to evaluate the impact of mitigation actions and determine if risks are properly managed.
+KRI metrics histories of the RI Calculator display how risk progresses during your study and allows to evaluate the impact of mitigation actions and determine if risks are properly managed.
 KRI metrics histories also allows for the assessment of the fitness of set threshold limits with respect to calculated metrics to effectively identify outliers.
 The information contained in the KRI metrics histories is instrumental to risk review and the traceability of your risk management process.
 It is displayed in a fashion that eases communication with clinical operations.